 This section of the St Godric’s RC Primary website is focused on our Curriculum and provides an overview of the Early Years Foundation Stage (EYFS) Framework and the Curriculum offer for children in Years 1 to 6.
 There are also sections on Spiritual, Moral, Social and Cultural (SMSC) Development including British values at St Godric’s RC Primary School.

-In line with statutory requirements, the new St Godric’s RC Primary School Curriculum was launched in September 2014, coinciding with the introduction of the new National Curriculum in England.
+In line with statutory requirements, St Godric’s RC Primary School Curriculum was launched in September 2014, coinciding with the introduction of the National Curriculum in England.

 At St Godric’s RC Primary School we aim to offer a curriculum that is broad and balanced; which promotes spiritual, moral, mental and physical development; and which prepares our pupils for the opportunities, responsibilities and experiences of later life.